M0rtale/Trending-Keyword-Crawler/README.md

-# Trending-Keyword-Leecher
+# Trending-Keyword-Crawler
-leeches trending keywords from news sites
+Crawler trending keywords from news sites

 Compiles and tested on DrJava.